-The Medical Laboratory Technician courses are offered only once a semester, and once a year.
-All Medical Laboratory core courses must be taken in sequence as laid out in the program course plan.
-Students must obtain a grade of "C" (greater than 77%) or better in all MLT courses to progress.
-If a student receives a grade of "D" (less than 77%) or lower in a MLT lecture/lab course, they have received a failing grade and will not pass that course.
-Ultimately, that student will need to retake that course in the following year, if approved.
+All Phlebotomy courses must be taken in sequence as laid out in the program course plan.
+Students must obtain a grade of "C" (greater than 77%) or better in all Phlebotomy courses to progress.
+If a student receives a grade of "D" (less than 77%) or lower in a Phlebotomy lecture/lab course, they have received a failing grade and will not pass that course.
+Ultimately, that student will need to retake that course in the following semester if approved by the Program Director.